-* Euro bounces off 2-1/2 month lows vs USD, still on track for weekly fall
+* Euro bounces off 2-1/2 month lows vs USD, still on track

 * Drop in benchmark U.S. yields seen undermining dollar